A Capital City! /

 Yochum Hall 138

-CAP CUPBOARDStudent Union email@example.comThe mission of the Cap Cupboard at Capital University is to strive to alleviate food insecurity among Capital students by providing free and accessible food to those in need.
-The Cap Cupboard volunteers and staff can also help students get connected with other resources, both on and off campus.
-During the academic year, the Cap Cupboard is open from 11am - 1pm and 4 - 6pm, Monday-Friday.
-Students can email any time to set up a time to visit outside of these hours.
-Weekend Bags and Bags for Break are also available.CAREER DEVELOPMENT
+The Cap Cupboard is an on-campus food and resource center that is available to all students at Capital University.
+Located in the lower level of the Student Union, the Cap Cupboard is staffed by student volunteers and professional staff members.
+The Cap Cupboard can also help students get connected with other resources, both on and off campus.
+During the academic year, the Cap Cupboard is open from 11am - 1pm and 4 - 6pm, Monday through Friday.
+Students can firstname.lastname@example.org time to set up a visit outside of these hours.
+Weekend Bags and Bags for Break are also available to students.

 Kline Health Center